kLabUM/StormReactor/README.md

 ```
 4. Now run your new model!
 Modify code as needed.

 ## Bugs

 Our issue tracker is at https://github.com/kLabUM/StormReactor/issues.
 Please report any bugs that you find.
 Or even better, fork the repository on GitHub and create a pull request.
-All changes are welcome, big or small, and we will help make the pull request if you are new to git (just ask on the issue).
+All changes are welcome, big or small, and we will help you make the pull request if you are new to git (just ask on the issue).

 ## Contributions